 Identifying addiction relapse triggers is the first step toward preventing relapse.
-Triggers are social, environmental, or emotional situations that remind people in recovery of their past drug or alcohol use.
+Triggers in recovery are social, environmental, or emotional situations that remind people in recovery of their past drug or alcohol use.
 These cues bring about urges that may lead to a relapse.
 While triggers do not force a person to use drugs, they increase the likelihood of drug use.

 Luckily, with the help of professional treatment programs like Renaissance Recovery’s California rehab clients can learn to achieve long-term recovery once.
 So, if you are thinking “I need rehab” don’t hesitate to reach out for treatment today.